arm/neural-graphics-model-gym/README.md

 Please see the documentation [here](./docs/nss_dataset_specification.md) for more details on the expected dataset format and layout.

 ## Code contributions
+The full contribution guide can be seen in [CONTRIBUTING.md](./CONTRIBUTING.md)

 Before making a pull request for any code changes, you must run the following checks: